 The Core Issues.
 China’s territorial disputes in the South China Seas with five countries have been a source of regional tension for over a decade.
 Following Obama’s pivot to Asia, the issue had escalated to one of global significance.
 Subsequent ‘freedom of navigation operations’ conducted by the US Navy in the disputed waters created on and off US-Chinese tension, as has the US support of the UN arbitration panel ruling in The Hague in 2016 which effectively denied China’s sovereignty claims over a large part of the region, a ruling China has refused to recognise.

-Trump’s View.
-While during the campaign Trump criticised China for building a “military fortress the likes of which perhaps the world has not seen,” in the South China Seas and called Obama as weak for not defending US interests there, the Trump administration appears to be somewhat more ambivalent on the topic now.
+The Trump View.
+While during the campaign Trump criticised China for building a “military fortress the likes of which perhaps the world has not seen," in the South China Seas and called Obama as weak for not defending US interests there, the Trump administration appears to be somewhat more ambivalent on the topic now.
 During the administration’s first 100 days, a US Navy request to conduct another freedom of navigation operation in the region was turned down by the Pentagon, and while the Navy has recently conducted one operation, the White House has indicated that they will no longer announce future operations before they occur and it is questionable whether operations will resume with the frequency they had under Obama.

-Implications for China and the US-China Relationship.
+Implications for China and US-China Relationship.
 The ASEAN countries involved in the disputes will unlikely be able to comprehensively defend their interests in the absence of a strong allied navy, and with if the US withdraws pressure from the region, China will have a free hand to continue its land reclamation and potential militarisation initiatives.
 With negotiations on resolving the issue on hold, China can continue to reclaim new land and create new facts on the ground, eventually winning the sovereignty disputes by default.

 The Core Issue.
 The US has been Taiwan’s security guarantor since the establishment of the country, a role that even the shift of US diplomatic recognition from Taiwan to the mainland in 1979 has not shaken.
 The US role has been underpinned not only by the US pacific naval presence, but also by $46bn in arms sales to the island since 1979.